youngeunkwon0405/RL/docs/design_docs/chat_datasets.md

 ## Hugging Face Chat Datasets

 Hugging Face chat datasets are expected to have the following structure: Each example in the dataset should be a dictionary with a `messages` key.
 The `messages` should be a list of dictionaries, each with a `role` and `content` key.
-The `role` is typically has one of the following values: `system`, `user`, and `assistant`.
+The `role` typically has one of the following values: `system`, `user`, and `assistant`.
 For example:

 ```json
 {